nmshd/documentation/_docs_integrate/send-forms-via-requests.md

 #### DoubleFormFieldSettings

+If DoubleFormFieldSettings are used as `settings` of a FormFieldRequestItem, this results in a double form field which expects a double when it is filled out.

 | Name    | Type                        | Required | Description                           |
 | ------- | --------------------------- | :------: | ------------------------------------- |
 | `@type` | `"DoubleFormFieldSettings"` |    ✓     |                                       |